MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/ab-testing-quickstart.md

 ms.localizationpriority: medium
 ---

-# A/B Testing Quickstart
+# A/B testing quickstart

-This Quickstart explains how to create A/B tests with player buckets.
+This quickstart explains how to create A/B tests with player buckets.
 A/B tests allow you to use the buckets as [player segments](../segmentation/player-segmentation.md).
 Unlike [player segments](../segmentation/player-segmentation.md), however, A/B buckets distribute players randomly.

 A/B test buckets may then be used in some of the features, where you would normally use player segments.
 For an example of this, see our tutorial [A/B Testing with Stores and A/B Test Buckets](ab-testing-with-stores-and-test-buckets.md).